aeonSolutions/AeonLabs-Sitebuilder-CMS/README.md

 ##Security
-Please report security issues to info@aeonlabs.de
+Please report security issues to info@aeonlabs.de make sure to include the error file or a full description of it.

 ##License
 Code is under the [Creative Commons ShareAlike Attribution international license](http://creativecommons.org/licenses/by-sa/4.0/); although some other licenses may apply.